-Google has gone as far to suggest that interviews are often no better than a coin flip, saying there’s no correlation between how well someone scored on an interview and their eventual job performance.
+Google has gone as far as to suggest that interviews are often no better than a coin flip, saying there’s no correlation between how well someone scored on an interview and their eventual job performance.

 Gaming the system

-So what specifically is wrong with interviews today?
+So, what specifically is wrong with interviews today?
 According to HR expert and professor John Sullivan, it’s our modernized job search process.